wakywayne/WakyWayneBlog/projects/WrestleDynamic.md

 >   8. ##### A page linking to the [dynamic curriculum](http://www.wrestlingcurriculum.com/)
 >        - ##### This is a large project I have been working on that was mostly built by my boss Jason Layton there is a separate article talking about this.

- ## One of the coolest features of this site is the custom schedule that I can easily update and is scrollable on mobile
+ ## One of the coolest features of this site is the custom schedule that I can easily update and is scrollable on mobile phones
 ![Our Schedule](/images/dynamicwebsiteimages/schedule.png)